CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-03-17-mpact_cheriot.markdown

 debug features to support early software development for the new CHERIoT architecture.
 It is based on the MPACT-Sim framework which made it easy to develop and modify to track ISA changes as they occurred.
-It can be used both standalone and as part of a ReNode full-system simulation.
+It can be used both standalone and as part of a Renode full-system simulation.
 Its speed and debug features have proven invaluable internally: "What was taking hours to debug now takes minutes\!".